ThePandalorian/Sadiq_et_al_2023_oecanthus_ART_IbM/README.md

 # Individual-based model of alternative reproductive tactics in *Oecanthus henryi* (an Indian tree cricket species)

-This repository contains scripts used in Sadiq, Bhat, <i>et al.</i> 2023.
-The associated manuscript can be found on biorxiv at this link.
+This repository contains scripts used in Sadiq, Bhat, <i>et al.</i> 2024.
+The associated manuscript can be found on bioRxiv at this [link](https://doi.org/10.1101/2024.03.25.586515).

 ## Problem statement and goals
 Males of the tree cricket *Oecanthus henryi* use one of three distinct alternative reproductive tactics (ARTs) to obtain mates: